makeabilitylab/physcomp/sensors/index.md

 | --------------------- | -------------------- |
 | ![Picture of ADXL335 - 5V ready triple-axis accelerometer (+-3g analog out)](assets/images/ADXL335_Accelerometer_Adafruit.png) | ![Adafruit LIS3DH Triple-Axis Accelerometer (+-2g/4g/8g/16g)](assets/images/LIS3DH_Accelerometer_Adafruit.png) |

+### Evaluating a sensor

+There are a variety of important criteria when evaluating a sensor's capabilities, including:

+* **Sampling rate**: How fast does the sensor provide output?
+* **Resolution**: What is the smallest change in physical quantity that the sensor can identify?
+* **Quantization error**: what is the error caused by rounding due to digitizing the analog data in the ADC?
+See *Signal acquisition pipeline* section below.
+* **Absolute error**: what's the difference between sensor readings and the true physical quantity?
+* **Drift**: How does the absolute error change over time while operating the sensor?
+* **Environmental stability**: How does the sensor change in response to differences in temperature or moisture?

 #### Binary output

 Finally, some "sensors" are either on or off (which could be construed as a type of simple digital output but not one specifically encoded for a microcontroller so does not qualify as "digital signal" in our taxonomy).
 For example, [reed switches](https://en.wikipedia.org/wiki/Reed_switch) close in the presence of a magnetic field and [tilt ball switches](https://www.adafruit.com/product/173) are hollow tubes with an enclosed conductive ball, which moves to close internal contacts in certain tube orientations (or tilts).